-- (a) Fully fund all current costs based on the normal contribution rate payable by the City determined under the funding method; and - Liquidate the unfunded actuarial liability based on actuarial liability contributions payable by the City over an (b) amortization period of no more than 30 years, with contributions increasing 3% per year for Police/Fire employees and level contributions for General employees.
+- 1. Fully fund all current costs based on the normal contribution amount payable by the City determined under the funding method; and - 2.
+Liquidate the unfunded actuarial liability based on actuarial liability contributions payable by the City over an amortization period of no more than 30 years, with level contributions for both Police/Fire and General employees.

-The July 1, 2023 valuation develops contribution rates for the fiscal year ending June 30, 2025.
-These contribution rates, which are based on the estimated covered payroll as of July 1, 2023, are as follows:
+The July 1, 2024 valuation report develops contribution amounts for the fiscal year ending June 30, 2026.
+These contribution amounts as of July 1, 2025 are as follows: